yasindevops/Project-106B-angular-project/README.md

 - use CodeBuild to build Angular project

-- using buildspec.yml file
+- using buildspec.yml file.

-- using test phases for Angular project via Codebuild and integrate to the CodePipeline project
+- using test phases for Angular project via Codebuild and integrate to the CodePipeline project.

 ## Outline
 -